-Please note that many addons contain content that is not officially licensed and accessing such content could be illegal.
+Many Kodi add-ons are not officially licensed, and accessing such content could be illegal.
 In short, if the content is free, but looks too good to be true, then it probably is.

 What is Kodi?

-Kodi is open-source software designed specifically with home entertainment in mind – and it is totally free.
+Kodi is open-source software designed specifically with home entertainment in mind, and it is 100% free.
 Although it was initially created for the Microsoft Xbox and called Xbox Media Center (XBMC), the software has continued to evolve, spawning a community of its own.

-Unlike services like Chromecast or Plex, Kodi is managed by the non-profit XBMC Foundation, but it is constantly being modified and upgraded by hundreds of coders around the world.
+Unlike services such as Chromecast or Plex, Kodi gets managed by the non-profit XBMC Foundation.
+Still, it is constantly being modified and upgraded by hundreds of coders around the world.
 Since its creation in 2003, Kodi has been shaped by more than 500 software developers and more than 200 translators.

-A word of caution: Before we go into the finer details, we should warn you that anything you stream on Kodi is visible to both your ISP and the government.
+Before going into the details, you should know that anything you stream on Kodi is visible to your ISP and the government.
 The only surefire way to protect your privacy is to connect to a good VPN service like ExpressVPN whenever you use Kodi.

 How to Install Kodi on a Chromecast Using a Tablet or Android Phone

-Before we start, you can not stream Kodi content to Chromecast from an iOS device, so we will only be talking about Android devices for this method.
+Before we start, you can not stream Kodi content to Chromecast from an iOS device, so this method focuses on Android devices.